Bourbon in Coffee is a must! Try this Cold Brew Cocktail made with bourbon, half and half,

 Along with the cream and chocolate, the bourbon actually complements the flavors.
 This drink is like a dessert or a crazy concoction from Starbucks.
 Trust me it is good.
 But like I said before, you may have to tweak it to your liking.

 I don’t recommend straight hot black coffee and a shot of bourbon unless you are sick with a cold and have to get out of bed.
 Whiskey is medicine after all.

 Flavor Swaps for this Bourbon Coffee Drink

 This doesn’t have to be a Mocha.
 Here are some flavor swaps to try!
-(Since you did just make a bunch of Cold Brew Concentrate you might as well get a little creative.)
+(Since you did just make a bunch of Cold Brew Concentrates you might as well get a little creative.)